fandan-nyc/my_side_projects/notes/cpp_notes.md

   use dot for struct or reference to struct. use -> for struct pointer, to get the var in the struct. example [here](https://github.com/fandan-nyc/my_side_projects/blob/master/notes/vector_basic_1.cpp)

+* class
+  Note that, in class, you can have a method called `int getSize() const`. this is different from the `const int getSize();`

+  The first one means in the method you cannot modify the private fields.
+The second one means that your return val is const.
+  [TODO] we will talk about the const method `const int method()` and why do we need it later.